rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 in addition to native apps for Mac, also run Microsoft Visual Studio for Windows in a full install of Windows 10 by running them within a VMware Fusion or Vagrant <strong>hypervisor</strong> that manages Virtual Memory instances.
+See https://www.upguard.com/articles/docker-vs-vagrant

 Each additional VM (virtual machine) instance would take several more Gigabytes of disk space and memory